First Dynamic Microphones

 Another way of explaining a dynamic microphone is to think of it as a loudspeaker in reverse!
 A loudspeaker takes a signal from a radio receiver or amplifier and turns that electric signal into sound we can hear.
 A microphone, as we explained before, takes that sound we hear and translates it into an electrical signal so it can be amplified and sent to a loudspeaker, as in a PA system, or for broadcasting or recording.

 Western Electrics’ new dynamic microphone was dubbed the model 618 and came out about 1931.
-The model 618 was an omni-directional…or non-directional mike that was relatively small in size and very rugged…making it excellent for studio as well as remote broadcasting, especially in the outdoors.
+The model 618 was an omnidirectional or non-directional mic that was relatively small in size and very rugged making it excellent for studio as well as remote broadcasting, especially in the outdoors.

-This mike was not sensitive to wind and breath noises like the ribbon mike…and it was relatively insensitive to handling noises making it excellent as a hand mike for interviews and such.
-The model 618 was a great improvement over the earlier noisy carbon and bulky condenser mikes of that era.
-The 618 was a big hit with the radio industry and these mikes were used clear into the 50s.
+This mic was not sensitive to wind and breath noises like the ribbon mic and it was relatively insensitive to handling noises making it excellent as a hand mic for interviews.
+The model 618 was a great improvement over the earlier noisy carbon and bulky condenser mics of that era.
+The 618 was a big hit with the radio industry and these mics were used clear into the ’50s.

-You’ll see both of these mikes in news photos and newsreels of the day…they were used for President FDR’s “Fireside Chat” broadcasts.
-If you look closely at these photos you’ll see that CBS and Mutual (MBS) used the Western Electric and NBC and the Blue networks used the RCA because NBC was owned by RCA.
+You’ll see both of these mics in news photos and newsreels of the day; they were used for President FDR’s “Fireside Chat” broadcasts.
+If you look closely at these photos you’ll see that CBS and Mutual Broadcasting System (MBS) used the Western Electric and NBC and the Blue networks used the RCA because NBC was owned by RCA.

-A few smaller manufacturers also made mikes that looked very much like the Western Electric and RCA units but these smaller outfits could not compete with the two giants in the broadcast industry and their mikes were used mainly in PA systems and some smaller radio stations.
+A few smaller manufacturers also made mics that looked very much like the Western Electric and RCA units but these smaller outfits could not compete with the two giants in the broadcast industry and their mics were used mainly in PA systems and some smaller radio stations.

-The dynamic-type microphone is one of the most used units up to this very day…and Western Electric was the start of it all.
-These pioneering mikes were all omni-directional….picking up sounds from all around…later a small company, at the time, named Shure Brothers designed the first uni-directional dynamic mike called the “Unidyne”.
+The dynamic type microphone is one of the most used units up to this very day and Western Electric was the start of it all.
+These pioneering mics were all omnidirectional picking up sounds from all around; later a small company, at the time, named Shure Brothers designed the first unidirectional dynamic mic called the “Unidyne”.

-Most dynamic mikes today are uni-directional picking up sound from the front side of the microphone and rejecting sounds from the rear, thus preventing sound system feedback (howling) and eliminating background noises, and all based on Shure’s ground-breaking development of the late 1930s.
+Most dynamic mics today are unidirectional, picking up sound from the front side of the microphone and rejecting sounds from the rear, thus preventing sound system feedback (howling) and eliminating background noises, and all based on Shure’s groundbreaking development of the late 1930s.